A company limited by guarantee in Hong Kong is the entity of choice if you want to set up a non-profit organization or a charity.

 - Constitution Documents

-A company limited by guarantee must have and is governed by its Articles of Association.
+A company limited by guarantee must have and be governed by its Articles of Association.

 The Articles should notably specify the amount guaranteed by members, the object of the company, how the company assets and income are to be applied in the event of winding up, etc.